Duugu/wow_menu/readme ENGLISH.txt

 3. Requirements:

-- The script is only working with WoW TBC on Windows.
+- The script is only working with WoW WotLK on Windows.
 No Mac, no Retail.
 - Do not move the script file and its folder.
 Create a shortcut to the script file, if you would like to access it more easily.
 - The script requires that you are playing in fullscreen mode.
 (This is the default).
 - The script requires the same screen resolution in WoW as the Windows screen resolution is (this is the default).